Written By: SafeHome.org Team | Updated: November 2020

 It’s not always easy staying on top of kids, especially if you have more than one and have a lot of things to do around the house.
 Childproofing your home eliminates some of that stress, allowing you and your family to rest easier.
 Taking these essential steps goes a long way for your children’s safety both in their babyhood and childhood years.

 While this guide is in no way comprehensive, it is designed to provide prospective and current parents with childproofing ideas.
 We recommend that you also conduct your own research based on individual circumstances and even consult with an expert to properly childproof your home.

-Parents | BabyproofingThis resource contains engaging blog posts.
-Find information on childprooﬁng must-haves, surprising choking hazards, and things to do to get your house in order before your baby comes, among many other things!
+Parents | BabyproofingThis resource contains engaging blog posts—no dry, boring content!
+Read about childproofing must-haves, surprising choking hazards, and things to do to get your house in order before your baby comes, among many other things.

 National Safety CouncilGet more insight into the importance of childproofing your home.
 Learn about measures such as first aid and fire escape plans that help you be a vigilant parent overall.